StephenKevin/zugh/README.md

 ### db.query.transaction

-`transaction` decorator wrap a function which return a list of Query ojbect.
+`transaction` decorator wrap a function which return a list of `Query ojbect`.
 When call the wrapped function, it would execute them as a transaction.
 If transaction succeed, return True, otherwise return False.